fhanau/project-tiger/README.md

 We use [GoogleTest and GMock](https://github.com/google/googletest), available in test/googletest.
 The libraries use a 3-Clause BSD license.
 Use `make run-tiger-test` to run the tests.

 #### Gcovr
 [Gcovr](https://gcovr.com/en/stable/) is a utility for managing the use of the GNU gcov utility and generating summarized code coverage results.
-Use `run coverage` to generate coverage report, you may also execute `Open ./coverage/index.html` to view the report in browser
+Gcovr is available under a 3-clause BSD License and can be installed using `pip install gcovr` .
+Use `make coverage` to generate coverage report, you may also execute `Open ./coverage/index.html` to view the report in your browser.

 ## Tools for linting, static analysis etc.
 #### Cpplint